tom-draper/api-analytics/analytics/javascript/koa/README.md

 All data is stored securely in compliance with The EU General Data Protection Regulation (GDPR).

-For any given request to your API, data recorded is limited to:
+For any given request to your API, data recorded is strictly limited to:

+- Request method (GET, POST, PUT, etc.)
-- Path requested by client
+- Endpoint requested
+- User agent
 - Client IP address (optional)
-- Client operating system
-- Client browser
-- Request method (GET, POST, PUT, etc.)
-- Time of request
+- Timestamp of the request
-- Status code
+- Response status code
 - Response time
-- API hostname
+- Hostname of API
 - API framework (Koa)

 Data collected is only ever used to populate your analytics dashboard.
 All stored data is pseudo-anonymous, with the API key the only link between you and your logged request data.
 Should you lose your API key, you will have no method to access your API analytics.